abbasloo/dnnSig/README.md

-# dnnComm: unsupervised deep learning for wireless communication signals with different modulations and SNR's
+# dnnSig: unsupervised deep learning for wireless communication signals with different modulations and SNR's

 Detail: